urbantrout/craftcms/README.md

 * Automatically requires and removes additional plugins via DEPENDENCIES environment variable
 * Automatically restores database backups located under ./backups (See volumes in docker-compose.yml below).
 To create a database backup, just use the built-in backup tool within the Craft CMS Control Panel.
-* pdo_pgsql
-* pg_dump for backups
 * redis
 * imagemagick
+* If you want to use PostgreSQL use the `urbantrout/craftcms:postgresql` image
-* If you want to use MySQL instead of PostgreSQL just use the `urbantrout/craftcms:mysql` image
+* If you want to use MySQL use the `urbantrout/craftcms:mysql` image

 ## Example Setup